Fight for the Future: Save the Internet Act

 The Act, which was introduced into Congress on March 8, 2019, sought to reverse the December 17, 2017 FCC order to repeal the 2015 Open Internet Order and codify it into law.
 FFTF's ‘The Whole Internet is Watching,’ protest provided a widget that let people and sites like Etsy, Tumblr, Twitter, Pornhub, BoingBoing, and GitHub embed the live stream of the House markup hearing on their home pages.
 The group said a record 300,000 tuned in to the event.
 When the full vote was held on April 10, FFTF reported registering six million views on their Twitch site.
 The bill passed the House on April 10, 2019.

 Opposition to WCIT-12

 Along with AccessNow.org, the group has launched an online campaign opposing the changes proposed at the 2012 World Conference on International Telecommunications.
 The organization believes the changes would threaten the openness of the Internet.

 Surveillance and privacy campaigns

 Reset the Net

-In response to reports of National Security Administration (NSA) mass surveillance, Fight for the Future called for increased privacy protections on the internet to decrease the efficiency of surveillance efforts.
+In response to reports of mass surveillance by the National Security Agency (NSA), Fight for the Future called for increased privacy protections on the internet to decrease the efficiency of surveillance efforts.
 The organization participated in a day of action on June 5, 2014, to protest NSA surveillance, the anniversary of the date the first Edward Snowden story broke detailing the government's PRISM program, based on documents leaked by the former NSA contractor.